 Arriving at our inn, my friends and I decided to sleep and take an hour off before going out.
 A little love for ourselves wouldn’t hurt, anyone else?
 We were damn exhausted but there are still a lot of places to see and we only have so little time.
 Soooooo little time…

 Where we went?
 White Island!
 More likely naked island.
-For there’s no houses, no huts and no trees.
+For there are no houses, no huts, and no trees.
 Just plain powdery white sand.
-When you’re in White Island, the view when you look to the island of Camiguin is hella panoramic.
+When you’re on White Island, the view when you look to the island of Camiguin is hella panoramic.
 Mt.
 Hibok Hibok is darnly scenic.
-The waters around the tiny island was also as blue as the sky.
+The waters around the tiny island were also as blue as the sky.
 The fun thing when we went there was there were only 3-5 groups of people!

 And do I hear skinny dipping at 11 in the morning?
 Sure you can do it when you’re in Camiguin.
-Goodness, that was a first time from mine!
+Goodness, that was the first time from mine!

 Before going back to CDO, we decided to explore a little bit more of the island.

 Next stop was Tuasan Falls.
-The falls is located roughly 2 kilometers away from the main Camiguin main road and for me it was more of a hidden gem if it wasn’t for the new road blocks that they’re currently making.
+The falls are located roughly 2 kilometers away from the main Camiguin main road and for me it was more of a hidden gem if it wasn’t for the new roadblocks that they’re currently making.
 Imagine the beautiful trek we could have had!

 Just like what I’ve told you, I’m a cold-blooded human.
 But with all the hidden courage that I have from my head to toe, I forced myself to go into the waters.